Nyhilo/Duck-Disciple-Bot/README.md

 `name` - Returns a random duck name generated via https://thestoryshack.com/tools/duck-name-generator/

 `duck` - Returns a random existing duck from the Nomic Gamestate Wiki

+`quacks` - Returns an aggregated list of the total quacks among all the ducks each player owns